UV Light Therapy, is also known as UV Light Treatment, Ultraviolet Therapy or Phototherapy.

 This treatment uses UVA rays, along with Psoralen (P).

-Before receiving the light treatment, psoralen is given.
+Before receiving the light treatment, the psoralen is given.

 The tablet or capsule is taken around 2 hours before the light treatment.